 Think back to when you were in middle and high school or maybe back to your first year or two of college.
 Was it just me, or did you know the names of most of the upperclassmen?
 I watched what they did because they were ahead of me.
 They had an influence on my life, whether it was intentional or not.

 I love spending time with women who are younger than me.
 Now that I’m in my mid-thirties (yikes… that was painful to write), I have a strong desire to pour into women who are a few years younger than I am.
 I try to make myself available to the women God puts in my path, and He continues to bring them into my life, and for that, I’m really grateful.
 It keeps me accountable and always causes me to dig deeper in my walk with Christ.

 How often do you think about the fact that people younger than you are watching you and imitating you?
 Paul encourages Christians throughout his letters to live lives that are worthy of imitating.

 “Join in imitating me, brothers and sisters, and pay careful attention to those who live according to the example you have in us.”
 (Philippians 3:17)

 “Imitate me, as I also imitate Christ.”
 (1 Corinthians 11:1)

 Some of the women who made the greatest impact on my life were just a couple of years older than me.
 Are you living a life worthy of imitation?
 There are always people watching the way we live our lives, and our goal is to be obedient to God, which will lead to a life that worth imitating.

-Mary Margaret West serves as the Girls Ministry Specialist for LifeWay.
-She served several churches as a Girls Minister, has a master’s degree from New Orleans Baptist Theological Seminary and is a former Event Coordinator.
-Mary Margaret is married to Jonathan and they love living in Franklin, TN.
+Mary Margaret West serves as a Middle School Bible teacher.
+She served several churches as a Girls Minister and has a master’s degree from New Orleans Baptist Theological Seminary.
+Mary Margaret is married to Jonathan and they love living in Winter Garden, Florida.
 Connect with her on Twitter or Instagram.